 - For the first game, the doubles team due to serve shall decide which player shall serve first.
 The other player shall serve the next odd game.
-Suppose, in a team of A and B, if A serves in the 1st game, then B shall serve the 3rd game.
+Suppose, in a team of A and B, if A serves in the 1st game, then B shall serve in the 3rd game.

 - Similarly in the opponent team combined with C and D, if C serves the 2nd game, D shall serve the 4th game.

 - At the time of receiving, the team due to receive the service shall decide which player between them shall receive the first point.
 The other player of the team shall receive the service for the second point.

 - Similarly, before the second game, the other team shall nominate which player between them shall receive the first point.